 We advise you to plan your activities and needs ahead.
 Always remember to take the essential gear with you, even when you are planning a one day walk in nature.
 Now, when you already know the methods of purifying water, consider making at least 2 plans in case you run out of water.
 Always make a plan B, and you will always have a happy “outdoors” story to tell.

 Preparation is the key for surviving in nature.
 Explore the area, the ground, the water sources, water conditions and you will be always equipped with the best survival tool-knowledge for the environment.
+For more tips on how to purify water, check out our must-read piece to help you.

 Now that we’ve shown you our favorite methods of purifying water, let us know what your favorite method is.
 Have you ever had to purify your own water when you were out in the wilderness?
 How did you do it and how well did it work for you?